kyledrake/sinatra-synchrony/README.markdown

 Tests
 ---

 Just write your tests as usual, my Rack::Test patch fixes the "outside of EventMachine" errors.
 You must be in the __test__ environment so that Sinatra will not load Rack::FiberPool.
+My patch admittedly needs some work.

 Benchmarks
 ---